miking-lang/miking-ipm/README.md

 * Create an integration with markdown converters, where the visualized models can be used in Latex environments and on static web pages.

+### Getting Started

+###### **MENTION!**
+This does not work with Safari as a browser, please test it with a different browser for the moment (Chrome and Firefox work)

+Before you can start visualizing your models inside a web browser, you need to install the following Node packages using NPM (Node Package Manager): browser-sync.

+	npm install  browser-sync

+This is how you would write your DFA:

+Starting State:

+	let startState = X_i

+States (integers):

+	let states = [X_1,X_2,X_3,...]

+Labels (characters at the moment):

+	let alfabeth = [Symbol_1, Symbol_2,..]

+Transitions:

+	let transitions = [(X_i,X_j,Symbol_h),...]

+Accepted States:

+	let acceptStates = [X_i,X_j,...]

+To construct a DFA use this function:

+	let your_dfa = dfaConstr states transitions alfabeth startState acceptStates

+To create the visualizer, make sure to use either of this two:

+	let visual = dfaVisualNoInput your_dfa in
+	print visual

+or if you want to see the input:

+	let visual = dfaVisual your_dfa input in print visual

+You can start the server for watching your file using this command and sourcing your **.mc** file (this would be if your file is in the root directory of the project):

+	node src/visual/boot.js your_file.mc

+This will prompt you to the port on your localhost on which the server is started, now if you modify and save the dfa, it should generate a file called **data-source.js** and reflect the update in the browser immediately.
+The generated file will appear in the src/visual/webpage directory.

+### Example

+There is a **test.mc** in the root folder of the project which already contains a DFA as a starting point.
+If you want to write your own, make sure to source the **gen.mc** properly:

+	include "path/to/gen.mc"

+##### TO DO:

+- Handling errors on display
+- Generic data-types for labels and states
+- Method for the next button to check input
+- Instead of passing transitions, pass the an array of states
+- Handling wrong input on not-allowed transitions (something like "this is not an accepted transition input")
+- Ocaml server
+- Extending the input from an array of strings to an array of tuples
+- Planning on how to get modifications from the browser to the source-file
+- Adding more modelling subjects (electric circuits, tree structures, directed/undirected graphs)

 ## MIT License

 Copyright (c) 2020 David Broman